0 of 30 Questions completed

 Erythropoietin is predominantly made from which type of cell in the kidney?

-Which of the following is the most likely cause for her erythropoietin resistance?
+Which of the following is the most likely explanation for her erythropoietin resistance?

 Which one of the following will have no effect on the progression to end-stage renal failure?

-The predominant cause of anaemia in chronic renal failure is:
+What is the predominant cause of anaemia in chronic renal failure?

 A 23-year-old woman presents with generalised swelling.
 Over the last three days she has felt tired, has experienced bilateral loin pain and has noticed darkening of her urine.
 She has had a skin infection on her knee which has been slow to resolve.